Conformal Mechanics of Planar Curves: Generating Tension by inversions of log spirals

 The completeness of $\mathbf{t}$ and $\mathbf{n}$ then implies

 This determines $(\mathbf{t}\cdot\mathbf{X})$ completely in terms of $\mathbf{X}$.
 If $F=0$, the only solution is $\mathbf{X}\cdot\mathbf{t}= c |\mathbf{X}|$.
 In general, the curve is traced by

-The apparent discrepancy between Eqs.(\ref{rhophi}) and Eqs.(\ref{GXp2}) is due to the choice of origin in the derivation given here. \\\\ More straightforwardly, we simply note that all equilibrium states can be generated by inversion in a sphere of radius $R$ centered at a point $ \rho_0 x_0 \,\mathbf{i}$ of the logarithmic spiral, defined by $\rho/\rho_0= \exp(\phi/4S_0^2)$, with scaling constant $S_0$, and a scale $\rho_0$.
-The resulting curve is \footnote{\sf $\phi$ is not the polar angle on the double spiral. $x_0$ here is adimensional, a ratio of scales.
-To avoid dimensionally correct clutter, set $R=1$ and $\rho_0=1$.}
+These equations are completely equivalent to Eqs.(\ref{GYXprime}) expressed in polar variables.
+The apparent discrepancy between the two approaches is resolved by introducing an appropriate translation so that the origins coincide. \\\\ More straightforwardly, we simply note that all equilibrium states can be generated by inversion of a logarithmic spiral in a sphere.
+Let the sphere be centered at the point $ \rho_0 x_0 \,\mathbf{i}$ with a radius $R$.
+The logarithmic spiral, centered on the origin with constant scaling rate $S_0$ is given by $\rho/\rho_0= \exp(\phi/4S_0^2)$.
+Under inversion, it maps to the curve\footnote{\sf $\phi$ is not the polar angle on the double spiral. $x_0$ here is adimensional, a ratio of scales.}